 A BVMS with Honours or Commendation may be awarded to a candidate based on their performance throughout the five years of the BVMS programme.
 Honours will be awarded to a candidate who achieves an aggregate result of grade A, based upon the results obtained at the first diet of assessment in each course.
-Commendation will be awarded to a candidate who achieves an aggregate result of grade B, based upon the results obtained at the first diet of assessment in each course.
-The formula used is detailed in the BCMS Programme Information Document
+Commendation will be awarded to a candidate who achieves an aggregate result of grade B, based upon the results obtained at the first diet of grade B, based upon the results obtained at the first diet of grade B, based upon the results obtained at the first diet of assessment in each course.